 - There will be a domestic flight with luggage weight restrictions.
-We plan to arrange a luggage storage area in Bogotá for you to leave behind your cold weather clothing. - The road from El Yopal to the ranch will be in 4-wheel drive vehicles through mud and uneven terrain. - There is no mobile phone access at Juan Solito Lodge. - Bring a small bottle of shampoo to be used at Juan Solito Lodge.
+We plan to arrange a luggage storage area in Bogotá for you to leave behind your cold weather clothing. - The road from El Yopal to the ranch will be in 4-wheel drive vehicles through mud and uneven terrain. - There is no mobile phone access at Juan Solito Lodge and Wi-Fi is unreliable. - Bring a small bottle of shampoo to be used at Juan Solito Lodge.